 Despite the tough trading conditions, the past 12 months has produced a number of new breed record prices for bulls and registered females sold at auction in Australia.

 In order to keep abreast of these breed milestones, Beef Central moderates this comprehensive list© of national breed record prices for bulls and females as a handy reader reference tool.

-What’s evident in the list is that while some breeds have recorded new highs in the past year or two, other breeds’ record prices were set 30 or more years ago.
+What’s evident in the list is that while some breeds have recorded new highs in the past year, other breeds’ record prices were set 30 or more years ago.

 To submit amendments or add new entries to this list as records are re-set, please contact Beef Central via email at email@example.com or phone 0412 331745.

 The lists below are ranked according to record price.
 Records are based on auction results (either physical or online) only – not private treaty, where circumstances are much more difficult to verify.

 $325,000 for NCC Justified sold by NCC Brahmans, Inverrio, Duaringa, Qld, to Rodger and Lorena Jefferis’ Elrose Brahman Stud, Cloncurry, Qld, at NCC Brahmans on-property sale, October 31, 2017.
 The previous all-breeds record was $300,000 for Lancefield Burton Manso sold by Lancefield Brahmans, Dululu QLD to Happy Valley Brahman Stud, Mackay QLD – Tartrus Lancefield Sale 2006, Gracemere QLD.

 While this list is restricted to registered bulls, it’s worth noting that $96,000 was paid at the 2016 Big Country Brahman sale in Charters Towers for a Grey Brahman unregistered herd bull, Kenilworth 4899, bred by Kelvin Maloney, Kenilworth, Mt Coolon, and bought by Brian and Cindy Hughes, Lanes Creek, Georgetown.
 The price was an all-breeds Australian record, and most likely a world record for a herd bull.